JialuFang/CFO-R-package/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* added functionality to identify the optimal biological dose (OBD) using the CFO design in phase I/II trials.
+* added functionality about randomized CFO design.

 * More clearly identified the copyright holders in the DESCRIPTION and LICENSE files.